ovlaere/spatial_feature_selection/README.md

 The contents of this project are:
 * features.txt - A sorted list of 301 968 features used in the paper
-* testfile.tar.gz - A compressed version of the Wikipedia testfile used in the paper
+* testfile.orig.tar.gz - A compressed version of the original Wikipedia test data
+* testfile.actual.tar.gz - A compressed version of the actual testfile used in the paper.
+This file contains the original Wikipedia test documents, matched to the set of features from Flickr we provide here.
+To this end, Flickr tags were matched for up to three consecutive words in the original text, e.g. the original test data ```buckingham palace road``` will be converted to  ```buckingham buckinghampalace buckinghampalaceroad palace road```.

+### Features

+The features in the list we publish, are gathered from a sample of 9.4 million geotagged Flickr photos.
+After extracting features that were used by at least 3 different users, we ended up with these 301 968 features.

 ### Test set